hardisj/erinsaudiocorner/content/english/loudspeakers/Buchardt_Audio_S400_Bookshelf.md

 <br clear="all" />

-The compression effects seen in the image below are a visual way of seeing just what happens as the volume is increased.
+The compression effects shown in the image below are a visual way of seeing just what happens as the volume is increased.
 This one is pretty straight-forward.
 Take the legend's SPL value and add or subtract the data from the graphic.
 This tells you if you're losing or gaining output (yes, you can gain output from compression; as un-intutive as that seems).
+Mostly, the compression results in a loss due to temperature increase in the voice coil of the drive unit.
 Let's look at a specific example.
 Take the 90dB at 3 meters target listening volume provided above.
 Again, you need 93dB's (6.02vRMS) data.
 At that volume, the highest amount of compression measured is about 1/10dB.
 Nothing, really.
 At worst, this speaker experienced about 1dB of output loss at about 60hz with 14vRMS.
 The mean SPL of this speaker at 2.83vRMS was 86.5dB.
 14vRMS relates to 100dB mean SPL.
 So, a gain of about 13.5dB.
 This means at 60hz  you actually lose 1dB and therefore wind up with only a 12dB gain over the 2.83vRMS measurement provided at the top of this review.
 And at a listening distance of 3 meters that would be about 103dB (or 102dB with this 1dB loss in compression at 60hz).
 This is a small bookshelf speaker.
 I'd say this output level is certainly reasonable.

 <img align="left" src="/images/Reviews/Loudspeakers/Buchardt_S400/Buchardt S400_Compression_Normalized.png" alt="360 vert spect norm" width="120%"/>